 Features: The Cerro de las Tres Cruces hike is a short and steep dirt trail leading up to three crosses on top of the hill.
 Along the way, visitors and locals sweat their way up the strenuous route, with vendors offering fresh fruit juices and snacks.
 If you’ve got excess energy on top of the hill, check out the outdoor fitness gym and the panoramic views of the city of Medellín.

 The Cerro de las Tres Cruces Trailhead is located in the southwestern part of Medellín, in Belén’s La Loma de Los Bernal neighbourhood.
-An upper middle-class area, Belén is generally considered to be a safe neighbourhood.
+An upper-middle-class area, Belén is generally considered to be a safe neighbourhood.
 If you’re travelling from Laureles or El Poblado, the most convenient public transportation is either a taxi or Uber.
 Be prepared to pay somewhere around 10,000 – 12,000 COP (between CAD $3.50 – $5.00) for transportation.
-Travelling from Laureles takes around 15 to 20 minutes in an Uber.
-Click to find the Tres Cruces Trailhead on Google Maps.
+Travelling from Laureles typically takes around 15 to 20 minutes by Uber.

 Pssssst.
-Before or after your hike, enjoy a delicious and refreshing fruit juice from Berry Nice Bowl at the start of Cerro de las Tres Cruces.
-In case you’re wondering, passion fruit (maracuya) juice is my favourite!
+Before or after your hike, enjoy a delicious and refreshing fruit juice from Berry Nice Bowl at the trailhead.
+In case you’re wondering, passion fruit (or maracuya) juice is my absolute favourite.

-Cerro de las Tres Cruces Hike — Best Medellín Hikes
+Cerro de las Tres Cruces Hike — One of the Best Hikes in Medellín

 Read next: Cerro Tusa Hike in Colombia: World’s Largest Natural Pyramid